‘Ratchet & Clank: Rift Apart’ and the power of the PS5

 “There are strategic reasons to use one or the other,” he said.
 “Another example of that is the burst pistol, where it can stay accurate if you fire it slowly or you can just pull the trigger all the way down to fire quickly and sacrifice that accuracy for rate of fire.”

+Insomniac has been working on the “Ratchet & Clank” series for nearly 20 years, with its debut on the PS2 system in 2002, and the franchise has had an overarching narrative continuing each game, excluding “Ratchet & Clank” on PS4 that served as a tie-in to the 2016 blockbuster film.
+With “Rift Apart," it will take place some time after the events of 2013′s “Ratchet & Clank: Into The Nexus.”

+“Fans of the franchise are very invested in the story line that we have been building.
+The last time we built within that universe was in ['Into The Nexus']," Daly said.
+"We’re sticking to that storyline mostly because that’s the one that we were building to this entire time.
+The movie and the [2016] ‘Ratchet & Clank’ reboot, it was a retelling as told by Qwark, a character who’s largely unreliable.
+So we figured we’d just stick with the much more reliable, canonical history that we’d been developing over time.”

-Insomniac calls “Rift Apart” a uniquely immersive experience that’s bolstered by next-gen tech, including 3D audio, which simulates the feeling that sound is coming from all around you within the virtual world.
+Insomniac calls “Rift Apart” a uniquely immersive experience bolstered by next-gen tech, including 3D audio, which simulates the feeling that sound is coming from all around you within the virtual world.

-“You’re hearing things that sound like they’re as dense as as you would expect," Smith said.
+“You’re hearing things that sound like they’re as dense as you would expect," Smith said.
 "You can hear it in the world and know where it’s coming from.”

 These features can be more difficult to market during a worldwide pandemic, when the public can’t experience these new wrinkles in person, as it normally would at conventions like E3 and Gamescom.
 Now, methods of promotion are limited.